-- About ¼ Nigerian yam tuber (depending on yam size or the number of people serving, you could use more or less).
+- About ¼ Nigerian yam tuber or about 4 cups of raw yam.
+(However, depending on the number of people serving, you could use more or less).

 - 3 Ripe plantains